triestpa/Police-Analysis-Python/README.md

     return df.groupby('driver_race').apply(compute_search_stats)
 ```

-We're making a few optimizations here in order to make the entire process a bit more streamlined and computationally efficient.
-By only reading the four columns that we're interested in, and by specifying the datatypes ahead of time, we'll be able to read much larger datasets into memory more efficiently.
+We're making a few optimizations here in order to make the analysis a bit more streamlined and computationally efficient.
+By only reading the four columns that we're interested in, and by specifying the datatypes ahead of time, we'll be able to read much larger datasets into memory more quickly.

-The first output is a statewide table of search rate and hit rate by race.

 ```python
 analyze_state_data('MA')
 ```

+The first output is a statewide table of search rate and hit rate by race.

 <table border="0" class="dataframe">
   <thead>